 - Anterior knee pain over the patella tendon

-- Onset of pain is usually gradual and commonly related to an increase in sport activity
+- Onset of pain is usually gradual and commonly related to an increase in sporting activity

 - Localised tenderness over the patella tendon